Kleinchik Rome Restaurant Reviews

-Pontesisto di Oliviero (2021) (Via di Ponte Sisto, 80) (Trip Advisor: 238) This is favorite of Ron and Marilyn Bush who are from Philadelphia and Oxford, England.
+Pontesisto di Oliviero (2022) (Via di Ponte Sisto, 80) (Trip Advisor: 238) This is favorite of Ron and Marilyn Bush who are from Philadelphia and Oxford, England.
 We went there for the first time in 2010 with them and they know the owner, Oliviero.
 It was a little pricey but the food was very good.
 If you are in Trastevere and need a little upscale food this is a good place.
 I would suggest calling for reservations here.
 NOTE: 2022 It seems that the management has changed.
 The service was awful and the food is not as good as it has been in the past.

 Miraggio Club da Franco e Marisa (2017)(Via della Lungara, 16A)(Trip Advisor: 663) Ron and Marilyn are living in Trastevere for a year and they found this very Italian and very family restaurant.
 It is not in the heart of the tourist section of Trastevere so the night we were there for dinner there were only Italians.
 The food was excellent - fish was very good.
 It is also relatively inexpensive compared to some of the other restaurants in Trastevere.
 It has two small outdoor tables.